WebSocket Server (Remote Control)

 emit(record)[source]

-Send log record to WebSocket client
+Send log record to all WebSocket clients

 Return type: